fadhlialfarisi46/fadhlialfarisi46/README.md

 - 👋 Hi, I’m @fadhlialfarisi46
 - 👀 I’m interested in Software Developer
-- 🌱 I’m currently learning Android Native(Kotlin), iOS(Swift) and Flutter
+- 🌱 I’m currently learning anything to improve my "can do attitude"
 - 💞️ I’m looking to collaborate at every opportunity
 - 📫 How to reach me: